jspv/mchat_core/README.md

 - With uv (recommended):
   - uv sync --group tools
-- With pip (install only what you need - see pyproject.toml)
-  - pip install tzlocal fredapi chromadb beautifulsoup4
+- With other package managers: see `pyproject.toml` for the `tools` dependency group

 ### Running Tests